 To Prepare the Flatbread:

 Wipe pan or scrape grill clean.
-Spray or drizzle each flatbread with a little water and place water side down in the pan, on the grill or on the oven rack.
+Spray or drizzle one side of each flatbread with a little water and place water side down in the pan, on the grill, or on the oven rack.
 Heat for one to two minutes and turn.
 Wrap in a clean towel to keep warm for serving.

-Notes: If you cannot get Ras el Hanout and don’t wish to make it, for a shortcut spicing, do not add any of the above spices, instead use:
+If you cannot get Ras el Hanout and don’t wish to make it, do not add any of the above spices except for the garlic, instead use:

 - 1 teaspoon salt